 Dissolved solids are the combination of organic and inorganic matter that has dissolved in water – also referred to commonly as salinity.
 Common solids found in water include calcium, sodium, chloride, and nitrate.
 High concentrations of dissolved solids leads to poor water quality and can make it unsafe for drinking, irrigation, and other uses.
 For more information, click here

 A well on private property that serves no more than four households.
-Many of these wells have gone dry during droughts, as groundwater levels drop from increased pumping.
 The Sustainable Groundwater Management Act (SGMA) is intended to ensure ongoing drinking water access for domestic well users.

 This layer combines multiple data sources to identify domestic well areas at the Public Land Survey System (PLSS) section level: 1) domestic well locations, 2) block group geography from the 2020 census, 3) block level population estimates from the 2020 census, 3) public and state small water system boundaries, and 4) residential parcels and building footprints.
 A domestic well area is defined as a portion of a PLSS section that has at least one domestic well and intersects with a populated census block (2020).
 Domestic well communities can overlap with areas also served by a public or state small water system.
 Please consult the complete methodology described in Rempel & Pace et al., 2023